How Vision is Tested in Young Children

 When should kids visit the eye doctor?

-The American Optometric Association recommends that all children have professional eye exams at regular intervals: between the ages of 6 to 12 months, at least once between 3 and 5 years of age and once before they start first grade and annually thereafter.
-The organization warns that vision screenings can miss certain vision problems and urge parents to schedule a comprehensive eye and vision exam.
-Before the eye exam appointment, talk to your child about what will likely take place and assure them that you will be right by their side.
+The American Optometric Association recommends all children have professional eye exams at regular intervals: from age 6 to 12 months, at least once from age 3 to 5 years of age and once before they start first grade.
+Then, children should have annual eye exams.
+The organization warns vision screenings can miss certain vision problems and urges parents to schedule a comprehensive eye and vision exam.

 Photo credit: Getty Images